smileart/clips/README.md

 ## About

-🌇 CLIPS is a series of GIF-casts with various CLI tips.
+<p>🌇 CLIPS is a series of GIF-casts with various CLI tips.</p>
-🧰 At the same time it's a collection of tools/links and a few bash scrips helping me to create those GIF-casts.
+<p>🧰 At the same time it's a collection of tools/links and a few bash scrips helping me to create those GIF-casts.</p>

 ## Usage